AgarwalConsulting/NWVirt-Training/slides.md

 - Open Source, stable, widely used

-- Two "flabors" of NOX
+- Two "flavors" of NOX

   - *NOX-Classic*: C++/Python.
 No longer supported